 The practice had quality assurance processes to encourage learning and continuous improvement.
 These included audits of dental care records, X-rays and infection prevention and control.
-We found actions from audits had not been addressed including the infection prevention and control audit and the radiography.
+They had clear records of the results of these audits and the resulting action plans and improvements.

 The company showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
-The whole staff team had appraisals.
+The whole staff team had annual appraisals.
 They discussed learning needs, general wellbeing and aims for future professional development.
 We saw evidence of completed appraisals in the staff folders.